fatdumplingg/fatdumplingg/README.md

 - ⚡ Fun fact: ...
 -->

-- 🏫 I'm deeply intrigued with high-impact applications, especially those Machine Learning, Pattern Algorithm, or Crytography related.
+- 🏫 I'm deeply intrigued with high-impact applications, especially those ML, Pattern Algorithm, or Crytography related.
 - 🖥️ I teach Java & C++ as the department laboratory assistant, covering 4 classes and 3 professors in total for the past year!
 - ⚡ As used in most of my projects, I'm comfortable with Java, C++, Python, Tensorflow, Pandas, Seaborn, ScikitLearn, etc.
 - 🎮 To keep my left brain working, I periodically become a *Game Designer*, making game apps in [my Itch.io Page](https://littleshumai.itch.io/) too.